NHSDigital/patient-switching-adaptors-mapping-documentation/observations/README.md

 </details>

-### Observation - Test result
+### Test Result

-Test Result observations, with the exception of the related field, are mapped identically to Uncategorised Data (above).
+With the exception of the related field, Test Result observations are mapped identically to Uncategorised Data (above).

 | Mapped to (JSON FHIR Observation resource field) | Mapped from (XML HL7 / other)                      |
 |--------------------------------------------------|----------------------------------------------------|